julamot/odin-recipes/README.md

 <h2>Initial tasks</h2>

-- Create a repository
+1. Create a repository

-- Build a website
+2. Build a website

-- Add recipes
+3. Add recipes

-  -- link from home
+   a) link from home

-  -- link to home
+   b) link to home

 <h2>Attribution</h2>